stauren/vise-ssr/docs/tapable-hooks.md

 1. Generation of HTML fragments outside the `<App>` tag.
 1. Statistics and reporting of data.

-Some of these logics could be put in hooks of web user interface libraries such as `created`, but the downside is server logic and client logic is mixed.
-Sometimes they have totally different 3rd party dependencies, may cause the generated client bundle to contain unnecessary sever packages and impact user experience.
+Some of these logics could be put in hooks of web user interface libraries such as `created`, but the downside is that server logic and client logic are mixed.
+Sometimes they have totally different 3rd party dependencies, which may cause the generated client bundle to contain unnecessary sever packages and impact user experience.

 Another way is putting those logics in HTTP servers, which is the early choice of Vise.
 But it's proved to cause scalability issues, since as the apps grows bigger and more apps deployed on the sever, the codes written in the HTTP servers could easily lose control.

 Vise defined the server life cycle, which is based on [tapable] and exposes multiple hooks from the point a server receiving an HTTP request from the user to the server sending the HTTP response of the request:
 1. Server logics of certain app belongs to the app but not the HTTP server anymore.
-1. Server only packages do not exist in the generated client bundles.
+1. Server-only packages do not exist in the generated client bundles.
 1. Multiple apps could be deployed in the same server and scale up.
-1. Hooks is standard, flexible and extendable.
+1. Hooks are standard, flexible and extendable.
 Certain server side process could be abstracted as an Vise hooks plugin composed of several coordinated hooks and be reused easily.

 ## Vise Server Hooks Lifecycle
 ![Vise server hooks lifecycle](./images/tapable-hooks.png)